tzjZhengJie/agentic-system-analyst/README.md

 Business rules (CAC join strategy, cohort denominators) cannot be inferred from column names — they encode domain decisions that need retrieval.

 Schema is deterministic and cached in-memory via SQLAlchemy.

-> **Interview answer for "when would you scale this?"**
-> At 4 tables, in-memory JSON glossary is the right tradeoff.
-At 50+ tables: move metric definitions into ChromaDB, cache schema in Redis with TTL-based invalidation on migrations.

 ---